Provision the Windows Data Science Virtual Machine on Azure

 - Microsoft Azure PowerShell is a tool that's used to administer your Azure resources in the PowerShell scripting language.
 It's also installed on your VM.

 The Power BI Desktop is installed to help you build dashboards and visualizations.
 Use this tool to pull data from different sources, to author your dashboards and reports, and to publish them to the cloud.
 For more information, see the Power BI site.
 You can find the Power BI desktop on the Start menu.

 You need a Microsoft Office 365 account to access Power BI.

 Azure Machine Learning Workbench

-Additional Microsoft development tools
+More Microsoft development tools

 Important directories on the VM

-|Jupyter notebook server configurations||C:\ProgramData\jupyter|
+|Jupyter Notebook server configurations||C:\ProgramData\jupyter|

 |Jupyter Notebook samples home directory||c:\dsvm\notebooks and c:\users<username>\notebooks|

 |Anaconda, default: Python 3.6||c:\Anaconda|